Rate Limiting

 • RackAttack returns rate limit response headers on throttled requests only.

-• ApplicationRateLimiter will return rate limit response headers once this issue is implemented.
+• ApplicationRateLimiter does not return rate limit response headers.

 • GraphQL endpoints currently do not return rate limit response headers.